 A survey into community remedies for dealing with low-level crime and anti-social behaviour was launched in June 2014 by then Deputy Commissioner Chris Cutland.

-The consultation was designed to give the public a say in Commissioner Paddy Tipping’s development of his Community Remedy Document.
+The consultation was designed to give the public a say in the then PCC's development of his Community Remedy Document.
 This document is legally required for setting out how criminal justice partners and the police deliver court-free sanctions.

 - a face-to-face or written apology to the victim